mdolab/adflow/doc/solvers.rst

 may indicate that the DADI smoother is not able to reduce the residual of the turbulence variables.
 This prevents the solver variables to get solved.
 The first action to take here is to increase ``nSubiterTurb``, very likely above 10 and even more if necessary.

 If convergence struggles because the turbulence variables stall, this may feedback into the  flow variables as well.
+Here are options to explore in that case:

-Switching between ANK and SANK may help, following the guidelines outlined above.
+* Switching between ANK and SANK  may help, following the guidelines outlined above (however, again, CANK should NOT be used).

+* It is possible that increasing ``ANKUnsteadyLSTol`` to a value larger than 1 will help.
+This was previously observed to solve convergence issues at relatively low resolution.

+* When running the same aero problem several times in a row, if the convergence behaves very differently from one run to another (e.g. when establishing an airfoil polar), restting the flow for that aero problem before each run may help.

 Newton--Krylov